Pay parity opt-in scheme

 Information for education and care services and hospital-based services about the pay parity opt-in scheme

 |Level of compliance||Main audience||Other|

-The pay parity opt-in scheme seeks to address the disparity in pay between certificated teachers working in education and care services and hospital-based services, and their equivalents in kindergartens.
+The pay parity opt-in scheme seeks to address the disparity in pay between certificated teachers working in education and care services and their counterparts working in kindergartens.

-The scheme provides higher funding rates to education and care services and hospital-based services who pay all employed certificated teachers at least the salary amounts described in the ECE Funding Handbook(external link).
+The scheme provides higher funding rates to education and care services that attest to paying their certificated teachers at least the salary amounts described in Appendix 4 of the Funding Handbook.

 - a NZ early childhood or primary teaching qualification, or